 Memory, Speed Reading And Study Skills.
-Learn From The Safety And Comfort Of Your Home.
+Learn From The Comfort Of Your Home.

-Prior to the day of your Online Course, please read and follow the important information and instructions below, so that on the day of your session you are prepared and able to participate fully and enjoy the best possible learning experience.
+If you are inteding to book or take part in a Gloo Course via Zoom, please read the following important information prior to the course, so that on the day of your session you are prepared and able to participate fully and enjoy the best possible learning experience.
 If you’re not already using Zoom, you’ll find that it is quick to set up and intuitive to use.

 Zoom works on any phone, desktop, mobile or tablet device.
 So all you need is the following: